-- 1. To receive the audited financial statements for the financial year ended 31 July 2019 together with the reports of the Directors and of the Auditors thereon. - 2.
-To declare a final tax exempt dividend of 6 sen per share in respect of the financial year ended 31 July 2019.

-3. To approve payment of Directors' fees and allowances of RM293,000 in respect of the financial year ended 31 July 2019.

-Resolution 2

-(Please see

-Explanatory Note)

-- 4. To re-elect the following Directors who are retiring pursuant to Article 80 of the Company's Articles of Association and being eligible, have offered themselves for re-election:- - (a) Samuel Lim Syn Soo

-(b) Lim Mee Ing

-5. To re-appoint Messrs Ernst & Young as the Company's Auditors and to authorise the Board of Directors to fix their remuneration.

-AS SPECIAL BUSINESS

-To consider and if thought fit, to pass the following resolution as Ordinary Resolution:

-6. Continuation in office as Independent Non-Executive Director

-"THAT Mr Yong Chee Hou who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be and is hereby allowed to continue in office as an Independent Non-Executive Director of the Company."

-To consider and if thought fit, to pass the following resolution as Special Resolution:

-7. Proposed Adoption of new Constitution of the Company to replace the existing Memorandum and Articles of Association.

-Resolution 7

-(Please see

-Explanatory Note)

-"THAT the existing Memorandum and Articles of Association of the Company be replaced in its entirety with a new Constitution as set out in Appendix I attached to this notice.

-8. To transact any other business which may be properly transacted at an Annual General Meeting, due notice of which shall have been previously given in accordance with the Companies Act 2016 and the Company's Articles of Association.
+1. To receive the audited financial statements for the financial year ended 31 July 2020 together with the reports of the Directors and of the Auditors thereon.
+2. To declare a final tax exempt dividend of 6 sen per share in respect of the financial year ended 31 July 2020.
+Resolution 1 3.
+To approve payment of Directors' fees and allowances of RM293,000 in respect of the financial year ended 31 July 2020.
+Resolution 2 (Please see Explanatory Note) 4.
+To re-elect the following Directors who are retiring pursuant to Article 100 of the Company's Constitution and being eligible, have offered themselves for re-election: - (a) Mr Kenneth Tan Teoh Khoon Resolution 3 (b) Tuan Haji Zakariah Bin Yet Resolution 4 5.
+To re-appoint Ernst & Young PLT as the Company's Auditors and to authorise the Board of Directors to fix their remuneration.
+Resolution 5 AS SF PECIAL BUSINESS To cor isider and if thought fit, to pass the following resolution as Ordinary Resolutions: 6.
+Continuation in office as Independent Non-Executive Director Resolution 6 "THAT Mr Yong Chee Hou who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be and is hereby allowed to continue in office as an Independent Non-Executive Director of the Company."
+7. Continuation in office as Independent Non-Executive Director Resolution 7 "THAT Tuan Haji Zakariah Bin Yet who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be and is hereby allowed to continue in office as an Independent Non-Executive Director of the Company."
+8. To transact any other business which may be properly transacted at an Annual General Meeting, due notice of which shall have been previously given in accordance with the Companies Act 2016 and the Company's Constitution.